afsane-reyhani/Algorithms-For-Data-Science-2018-course/Exercises-chpter5Mining-of-Massive-Datasets.md

 sulotion: There will be only one node, the head node with a self‐direction, and PageRank for this node is 1.
 PageRank for all the remaining nodes will be 1/2. <br>
 ### Exercise 5.1.7 : Repeat Exercise 5.1.6 for the tree of dead ends suggested by Fig. 5.10.
 That is, there is a single node with a self-loop, which is also the root of a complete binary tree of n levels. <br>
 sulotion: There will be only one node, the head node with a self‐direction,  and PageRank for this node is 1.
 PageRank for all the remaining node in          step 1 = <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{1}{3}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{1}{3}" title="\frac{1}{3}" /></a>                 step 2 = <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{1}{6}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{1}{6}" title="\frac{1}{6}" /></a>                     step n = <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{1}{3n}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{1}{3n}" title="\frac{1}{3n}" /></a>   <br>
+### Exercise 5.2.1 : Suppose we wish to store an n × n boolean matrix (0 and 1 elements only).
+We could represent it by the bits themselves, or we could represent the matrix by listing the positions of the 1’s as pairs of integers, each integer requiring ⌈log2 n⌉ bits.
+The former is suitable for dense matrices; the latter is suitable for sparse matrices.
+How sparse must the matrix be (i.e., what fraction of the elements should be 1’s) for the sparse representation to save space? <br>
+sulotion <br>
+### Exercise 5.2.2 : Using the method of Section 5.2.1, represent the transition matrices of the following graphs: <br> (a) Figure 5.4 <br> (b) Figure 5.7. <br>
+sulotion(a) : SOURCE            DEGREE        DESTINATION  <br>
+             A                  3             B,C,D      <br>
+             B                  2              A,D       <br>
+             C                  1               E        <br>
+             D                  2              B,C       <br>
+sulotion(b) : SOURCE            DEGREE        DESTINATION  <br>
+               a                3             a,b,c         <br>
+               b                2             a,c           <br>
+               c                2             b,c           <br>